xinity/dcos-docs-site/pages/1.11/installing/production/configuration/examples/index.md

 title: Examples
 menuWeight: 10
 excerpt: Common example configurations for DC/OS Enterprise

-enterprise: false
 ---

 This topic provides common example configurations.
-Except where explicitly indicated, the configuration parameters apply to both [DC/OS](https://dcos.io/) and [DC/OS Enterprise](https://mesosphere.com/product/).
+Except where explicitly indicated, the configuration parameters apply to both [DC/OS Open Source](https://dcos.io/) and [DC/OS Enterprise](https://mesosphere.com/product/).
 These comments are used in this sample config.yaml to indicate DC/OS product type.

 - `# DC/OS Only` - Applies to DC/OS only.
 - `# DC/OS Enterprise Only` - Applies to DC/OS Enterprise only.